thejqs/cmoa_collection/README.md

 From there, you can use Pandas and a Jupyter notebook to explore the data yourself, or reproduce the smaller subset `csv` provided in the data_from_code directory with `python scripts/unknown_by_anonymous.py` from the command line while in the top-level directory.
 (Or, like, just use the file provided.)

 Also in that data_from_code directory is a `csv` of just the items in the collection with unknown artists.
-It's a bit larger and thus there are more nooks and crannies to explore.
+It's a bit larger -- almost 15 percent of the total collection -- and thus there are more nooks and crannies to explore.

 After that, if you're so inclined, run `python scripts/unknowns_to_sqlite_loader.py` from the top-level directory on either `csv` to prepare the data to become a `Datasette` API -- or just use the `.db` file for either that's already in the `sqlite` directory.